 This could not be done without the generosity of you, our customers and the hard work of our colleagues.
 Thank you for your ongoing support.

 Westmorland and Gloucestershire Gateway Trust came together thanks largely to the Trust’s CEO, Mark Gale.
 Mark approached Westmorland with the idea of creating a motorway service area on the land they had acquired with the help of the Tudor Trust and Summerfield Trust.
 Mark Gale and the Trust’s team were dedicated to the idea of a partnership between business and charity that would provide sustainable income and vital jobs for the local communities they worked within.

 The partnership between business and charity was formed to bring the project forward, with the Trust becoming a registered charity in 2011.
 The partnership enables us to donate a percentage of our sales, excluding fuel, each year back into the community.
 However, it is not just about charitable donations; it is a more fundamental way of connecting business and community for the benefit of both.

 The Trust works in partnership with local charities including The Nelson Trust, Play Gloucestershire, GL Communities, Fair Shares Community Time Banks and All Pulling Together Community Association in Stonehouse and Gloucestershire Wildlife Trust.

-2017 marks the 10th anniversary of Gloucestershire Gateway Trust and this year each of the six local charity partners received grants directly from Gloucester Services profits.
+2017 marked the 10th anniversary of Gloucestershire Gateway Trust.
+Each of the six local charity partners received grants directly from Gloucester Services profits.
 The promise of a guaranteed annual income from Gloucestershire Gateway Trust and Gloucester Services partnership will enable the charities to plan ahead and continue their vital work.

 NORTHBOUND GROWING COMMUNITIES PROJECT